jabalazs/jabalazs.github.io/_posts/2018-07-30-workspace_part_1_tmux.md

 **Pane Indexes**

 There are also a few tricks that you can do with panes.
-For example if you want to see their ids you can press `C-b q` and you'll get something like this:
+For example if you want to see their IDs you can press `C-b q` and you'll get something like this:

 ![tmux Pane IDS]({{ "/assets/images/pane_ids.png" | absolute_url }})

+Pane IDs will be useful for the more advanced commands (such as changing panes from one session to another), which we will cover in the [Tmux Commands](#commands) section.

 **Swapping Panes**